vaaleyard/homepage/README.md

 ## Custom commands
 With the search bar feature, you can:

-- Search for things in:
+- Search for things on:
   - Youtube: **yt**
   - Google: **g**
   - GitHub: **git**